OGoodness/OGoodness/README.md

   - Score Keeping Website for a local business
 - 💬 Ask me about **Anything any time 😀**
 - 🌱 I’m currently learning
-  - AWS Cloudformation and CI/CD implementation
+  - AWS CloudFormation and CI/CD Implementation
   - GoLang
+- 👯 I’m looking to collaborate on **Basically Anything**
+- 😄 Pronouns: He/Him

 #### Languages